ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

 In some contexts, it is useful to make statements about payloads which are not themselves contained within the JWP, similar to "Detached Content" in JWS [@RFC7515].

-For this purpose, the compact, JSON and CBOR serializations allow for all payloads to be omitted from a serialized form.
+For this purpose, the compact, JSON and CBOR serializations allow for all payload slots to be omitted from a serialized form.
 While this is a legal serialization, it is not on its own able to be verified.

-The recipient is expected to perform some sequence of steps defined by the application to recreate the array of payloads, including order and optionality.
+The recipient is expected to perform some sequence of steps defined by the application to recreate the array of payload slots, including order and optionality.
 This effectively recreates the fully specified serialization of the JWP.

 # Security Considerations {#SecurityConsiderations}